 Connie Lenzen, Certified Genealogist ®

 Genealogy is a satisfying hobby.
 It can be done by all ages, and it can be done at home during leisure time.
-However, there comes a time when a professional's assistance is needed.
+However, there comes a time when professional assistance is needed.
 A professional genealogist who knows genealogical standards and methods and the resources can save you time by doing the research for you or by providing guidance.

-Client projects in alphabetical order
+Types of other projects in alphabetical order

 |Building histories.
 Click here for the history of the Grand Central Bowl building.|